To sign up to receive traffic alert notifications by email please click here.

 All traffic shall travel the dual or triple lanes to the right of the median strip; travel to the left of the median strip is prohibited.
 All traffic lanes, deceleration lanes, acceleration lanes, shoulders, and other travel ways on the Turnpike are one-way, and all motor vehicles leaving the traffic lanes, to a Toll Plaza or service station, shall leave from the right hand traffic lane to the deceleration lane to the right thereof, and follow the same one-way to such Toll Plaza or service station, and upon leaving a service station or entering the Turnpike from a Toll Plaza shall do so by way of the acceleration lane and shall enter the right traffic lane with care.

-If mechanical breakdown or another emergency requires that a vehicle be parked or stopped on the traveled portion of the Turnpike, then in such an event the vehicle will be parked on the shoulder to the right of any traffic lane.
+If mechanical breakdown or another emergency requires that a vehicle be parked or stopped on the traveled portion of the Turnpike, the vehicle will be parked on the shoulder to the right of any traffic lane.
 All wheels and projecting parts of the vehicle or load of a vehicle parked for emergency or breakdown purposes shall be completely clear of the traffic lane.
 During the period beginning one-half (1/2) hour after sunset and ending one-half (1/2) hour before sunrise or at any other time when insufficient light or unfavorable atmospheric or weather conditions require, any vehicle parked for emergency or breakdown purposes shall display illuminated parking and tail lights, or lighted flares to indicate its location.
 The driver of a disabled vehicle shall arrange for its prompt removal from the Turnpike.
-Nothing in this paragraph shall be construed as granting any person the right to leave a vehicle on the traveled portion or shoulder of the Turnpike for any period of time, nor will anything in this paragraph limit the Authority's discretion to remove a disabled vehicle from the Turnpike under paragraph (E) below.
+Nothing in this paragraph shall be construed as granting any person the right to leave a vehicle on the traveled portion or shoulder of the Turnpike for any period of time, nor will anything in this paragraph limit the Authority's discretion to remove a disabled vehicle from the Turnpike under paragraph (D) below.

-Violation of this section will be enforced in accordance with 23 MRSA §1980(1) Nothing in this section shall be construed to limit the ability of the Authority from enforcing this section through any other means available to it in law or equity.
+Violation of this section will be enforced in accordance with 23 MRSA §1980(1).
+Nothing in this section shall be construed to limit the ability of the Authority from enforcing this section through any other means available to it in law or equity.

-The median strip is the area between the dual or triple traffic lanes for the purpose of separating traffic proceeding in opposite directions.
 Crossing, driving, parking or stopping on the median strip is prohibited.
 Openings through the median strip are provided for official use of maintenance, operational, police vehicles, or fire and rescue vehicles when responding to an incident, and shall not be used by the public.

 U-Turns at any point on the Turnpike are prohibited.